NyleD/EmojiChat-Backend/README.md

 ## Technology

 Backend: Django Channels for Websockets, Redis Channel Layer to implement Pub/Sub
-  - All Files availble under https://github.com/NyleD/EmojiChat-Backend/tree/master/chat
+  - All files availble under https://github.com/NyleD/EmojiChat-Backend/tree/master/chat

 NLP API: LSTM, Word Emeddings
   - The algorithm can associate words in the test set, that haven't appeared in the training set.